Throttle: Internal combustion engines

 The throttle on a gasoline engine is typically a butterfly valve.
 In a fuel-injected engine, the throttle valve is placed on the entrance of the intake manifold, or housed in the throttle body.
 In a carbureted engine, it is found in the carburetor.
-When a throttle is wide open, the intake manifold is usually at ambient atmospheric pressure.
-When the throttle is partially closed, a manifold vacuum develops as the intake drops below ambient pressure.
+When a throttle is wide open, the intake manifold is usually close to ambient atmospheric pressure.
+When the throttle is partially closed, manifold vacuum drops further below ambient pressure.

 The power output of a diesel engine is controlled by regulating the quantity of fuel that is injected into the cylinder.
 Because diesel engines do not need to control air volumes, they usually lack a butterfly valve in the intake tract.
 An exception to this generalization is newer diesel engines meeting stricter emissions standards, where such a valve is used to generate intake manifold vacuum, thereby allowing the introduction of exhaust gas (see EGR) to lower combustion temperatures and thereby minimize NOx production.

 In a reciprocating engine aircraft, the throttle control is usually a hand-operated lever or knob.
 It controls the engine power output, which may or may not reflect in a change of RPM, depending on the propeller installation (fixed-pitch or constant speed).

-Some modern internal combustion engines do not use a traditional throttle, instead relying on their variable intake valve timing system to regulate the airflow into the cylinders, although the end result is the same, albeit with less pumping losses.
+Some modern internal combustion engines do not use a traditional throttle, instead relying on their variable intake valve timing system to regulate the airflow into the cylinders, although the result is the same, albeit with less pumping losses.